 4. Corby Ring

-For those looking to get a ring with a bit of color, the delightful Corby ring will certainly satisfy.
+For those looking to get a ring with a bit of color, the delightful Corby Ring is a charming option that is sure to satisfy.

-Handcrafted in platinum, this round halo ring features a near colorless 1.20-carat center stone with J color and VS1 clarity grades.
-Then, the surrounding the diamond is a charming halo of deep blye French-cut sapphires.
+Handcrafted in platinum, this round halo ring features a near-colorless 1.20-carat center stone with J color and VS1 clarity grades.
+Then, a charming halo of deep blue French-cut sapphires surrounds the round center diamond.
 In addition, smaller old European-cut diamonds adorn the shoulders.
-Finally, fine milgrain borders emphasize the halo and center stone
+Finally, fine milgrain borders emphasize the halo and center stone.

 5. Cairns Ring

-The Cairns ring is certainly perfect for those wanting a charming ring.
+The Cairns Ring is certainly perfect for those wanting a charming ring, especially if they are fond of floral designs.

-The 1.25-carat old European-cut center diamond is emphasized by three leaf-shaped diamonds along each of the shoulders.
-What’s more, fine milgrain borders each leaf accent, further elevating this elegant ring.
+The 1.16-carat old European-cut center diamond is emphasized by three diamond-adorned leaf accents along each of the shoulders.
+What’s more, fine milgrain borders each leaf, further elevating this elegant ring.
 Then, the unique four-pronged setting makes the ring center appear bigger while visually slimming the fingers.
 Finally, although the triple-wire shank style band is delicate, the hand-made mounting features bold curves.

 6. Tomar Ring